Trustpilot

 Flipping your mattress

-The next part of your spring cleaning list is flipping the mattress.
-Turning it over keeps it clean, along with helping to distribute the comfort fillings evenly, which stops you getting a bad back while snoozing.
+The next part of your spring cleaning list is flipping your mattress.
+Turning it over keeps it clean and helps to distribute the comfort fillings evenly, which stops you getting a bad back while sleeping.

-Whenever you’re moving a double or king-size mattress around your home or into storage, it’s good to get someone to help you due to them being bulky and heavy.
+Whenever you’re moving a double or king-size mattress around your home or into storage, it’s always good to get someone to help you to prevent any strain or injuries.

 Cleaning under your bed

-After you’ve removed your bedding and flipped your mattress, take a look under your bed.
-If you can, vacuum underneath your bedframe and throw away or recycle anything you don’t need.
+Vacuum underneath your bedframe, and throw away or recycle anything you don’t need.

 Tidy your wardrobe